Elisabeth Elliot: Career

-After she married, she joined him in his work with the Quichua (or Quechua) Indians; the two eventually married in the city of Quito in 1953.
-In January 1956, her husband Jim was speared to death along with four of his missionary friends while they were attempting to contact the Huaorani tribe.
-Their daughter, Valerie (born on February 27, 1955), was 10 months old when her father was killed.
+After she married Elliot, she joined him in his work with the Quichua (or Quechua) indigenous people; the two married in Quito in 1953.
+In January 1956, her husband was speared to death along with four of his missionary friends while they were attempting to contact the Waorani people.
+Their daughter Valerie (born on February 27, 1955) was 10 months old when her father was killed.
 Elisabeth continued her work with the Quichua for two more years.

-Two Huaorani women living among the Quichua, including one named Dayuma, taught the Huao language to Elisabeth and fellow missionary Rachel Saint.
-When Dayuma returned to the Huaorani, she created an opening for contact by the missionaries.
-In October 1958, Elisabeth went to live with the Huaorani with her three-year-old daughter Valerie and with Rachel Saint.

-The Auca/Huaorani gave Elisabeth the tribal name Gikari, Huao for 'woodpecker'.
-She later returned to the Quichua and worked with them until 1963, when she and Valerie returned to the US (Franconia, New Hampshire).
+Two Waorani women living among the Quichua, including one named Dayuma, taught the Waorani language to Elisabeth and fellow missionary Rachel Saint.
+When Dayuma returned to the Waorani, she created an opening for contact by the missionaries.
+In October 1958, Elisabeth went to live with the Waorani with her three-year-old daughter Valerie and Saint.
+The Waorani gave her the tribal name Gikari, Wao for 'woodpecker'.
+She later returned to the Quichua and worked with them until 1963, when she and Valerie returned to Franconia, New Hampshire.

 In 1969, Elisabeth married Addison Leitch, a professor of theology at Gordon–Conwell Theological Seminary in South Hamilton, Massachusetts.
-She became a member of the Episcopal Church (United States) with her second husband.
+She became a member of the Episcopal Church with her second husband.
 Leitch died in 1973.
-In the fall of 1974, she became an adjunct professor on the faculty of Gordon–Conwell and for several years taught a popular course entitled "Christian Expression".
+In the fall of 1974, she became an adjunct professor on the faculty of Gordon–Conwell and for several years taught a course entitled "Christian Expression".
 In 1977, she married Lars Gren, a hospital chaplain.
-The Grens later worked and traveled together.

 In the mid-1970s, she served as one of the stylistic consultants for the committee of the New International Version of the Bible (NIV).
 She appears on the NIV's list of contributors.
 In 1981, Elisabeth was appointed writer-in-residence at Gordon College in Wenham, Massachusetts.

-From 1988 to 2001, Elisabeth could be heard on a daily radio program, Gateway to Joy, produced by the Good News Broadcasting Association of Lincoln, Nebraska.
-She almost always opened the program with the phrase "'You are loved with an everlasting love,' – that's what the Bible says – 'and underneath are the everlasting arms.'
+From 1988 to 2001, she could be heard on a daily radio program, Gateway to Joy, produced by the Good News Broadcasting Association of Lincoln, Nebraska.
+She almost always opened the program with the phrase You are loved with an everlasting love,' – that's what the Bible says – 'and underneath are the everlasting arms.'
 This is your friend, Elisabeth Elliot..."
 Today re-runs of the program may be heard over the Bible Broadcasting Network.

 Later life and death

-In her later years, she and her third husband stopped traveling, but they continued to keep in touch with the public through email and their website.

-Elisabeth Elliot died in Magnolia, Massachusetts, on June 15, 2015, at the age of 88.
-Shortly after her death, Steve Saint – the son of Nate Saint, who was killed alongside Elliot's first husband – posted on Facebook about her final victory over "the loss of her mind to dementia" and "her ten year battle with the disease which robbed her of her greatest gift."
+Elisabeth Elliot suffered from dementia during the last ten years of her life and stopped giving public presentations in 2004.
+She died in Magnolia, Massachusetts, on June 15, 2015.
+Shortly after her death, Steve Saint – the son of Nate Saint who was killed alongside Elliot's first husband – posted on Facebook about her final victory over "the loss of her mind to dementia" and "her ten year battle with the disease which robbed her of her greatest gift."
 She was interred at Hamilton Cemetery in Hamilton, Massachusetts.
-She was survived by her third husband, Lars Gren; a daughter, Valerie Elliot Shepard; Valerie's husband Walter; and eight grandchildren.
+She was survived by Lars Gren; a daughter, Valerie Elliot Shepard; Valerie's husband Walter; and eight grandchildren.